skypjack/entt/docs/md/entity.md

   contains entirely that of the others.
 This also applies to the list of observed and excluded components.

-It means that more nested groups _extend_ the their parents by adding more conditions in the form of new components.
+It means that nested groups _extend_ their parents by adding more conditions in the form of new components.

 As mentioned, the components don't necessarily have to be all _owned_ so that two groups can be considered nested.
-In other words, the following definitions are fully valid:
+The following definitions are fully valid:

 * `registry.group<sprite>(entt::get<renderable>)`.
 * `registry.group<sprite, transform>(entt::get<renderable>)`.
 * `registry.group<sprite, transform>(entt::get<renderable, rotation>)`.

 Exclusion lists also play their part in this respect.
-When it comes to defining nested groups, an excluded type of component `T` is treated as being an observed type `not_T`.
-Therefore, these two definitions:
+When it comes to defining nested groups, an excluded component type `T` is treated as being an observed type `not_T`.
+Therefore, consider these two definitions:

 * `registry.group<sprite, transform>()`.
 * `registry.group<sprite, transform>(entt::exclude<rotation>)`.

-Are treated as if users were defining the following groups:
+They are treated as if users were defining the following groups:

 * `group<sprite, transform>()`.
 * `group<sprite, transform>(entt::get<not_rotation>)`.